Tavofn/Online_DB_Project/README.md

   ○ Dump - Folder which contains our populate SQL dump file ■ team3_dump.sql
    ○ Mini_world.sql
-   ○ Testsongs.csv - folder of song data we used for testing purposes ● Web folder
+   ○ Testsongs.csv - folder of song data we used for testing purposes

 ● Web folder
    ○ This folder contains all of our frontend code and all the images we used for our website